imagineLife/big-site/content/mongo/performance/indexes.md

 **NOTICE**
 A lot of output.
 #### winningPlan
 The `queryPlanner` obj has a `winningPlan` subObject.
 This tells about the 'winning' query that was used to get data from the collection.
+This `winningPlan` gives info about the plan that was selected by the [query optimizer](https://docs.mongodb.com/manual/core/query-plans/).
+The winningPlan is shown as a hierarchy of stages.

+#### winningPlan and stages
 The `winningPlan` has a `stage` key/val.
+Stages describe the type of db operation & has a few options:
+- `COLLSCAN`: scanning an entire collection
+- `IXSCAN`: scanning index keys
+- `FETCH`: getting docs
+- `SHARD_MERGE`: for merging results from sharded collection data
+- `SHARDING_FILTER`: for filtering _orphan docs_ out of shards